 For a free list of all important apartment syndication terms, click here.

 Get more real estate investing tips every week by subscribing to our newsletter at BestEverNewsLetter.com.

 Best Ever Listeners:

 Theo Hicks: Hi, Best Ever listeners.
-Welcome to another episode of the Syndication School series, a free series focus on how to of apartment syndications.
+Welcome to another episode of the Syndication School series, a free series that focus on the “how-to” of apartment syndications.
 I am your instructor, Theo Hicks.
-Each week we air a two-part podcast series about a specific aspect of the apartment syndication investment strategy, and for the majority of this series we will be offering a free resource document or spreadsheet for you to download for free.
+Each week, we air a two-part podcast series about a specific aspect of the apartment syndication investment strategy, and for the majority of this series, we will be offering a free resource document or spreadsheet for you to download for free.
 All of the documents and all of the episodes can be found at SyndicationSchool.com.

 Assuming you pass the experience test, another thing that you’re going to need, which is kind of obvious, is an education… Because when you are talking to these team members and passive investors, once you pass that initial smell test, when they’re asking you questions about your investment strategy and what you plan on doing, if you don’t know how to talk the talk, then they’re gonna know that you are not ready to become an apartment syndicator.